supertestnet/hoard/README.md

 > Arbitrary vault withdrawal amounts are not possible after the structure of the vault is locked in by presigning.

 Partly true except there are two decent mitigations: first, when you unvault, unvault the whole amount, send a part of that wherever you want, and the remainder into a new vault.
 Alternatively, vault many small amounts.
 Then you can unvault an arbitrary amount by unvaulting small amounts that add up to the arbitrary amount.
-This option's tradeoff is, you have to pay a fee for small amount you unvault.
+This option's tradeoff is, you have to pay a fee for each small amount you unvault.

 > Loss of control of that hot wallet necessitates sweeping all presigned transactions to the likely difficult-to-access recovery wallet.